wq/django-rest-pandas/README.md

 from rest_pandas import PandasView from .models import TimeSeries class TimeSeriesView(PandasView):
+    # Django REST Framework 2.4
     model = TimeSeries

+    # Django REST Framework 3+
+    queryset = TimeSeries.objects.all()
+    serializer_class = TimeSeriesSerializer

     # In response to get(), the underlying Django REST Framework ListAPIView
-    # will load the default queryset (self.model.objects.all()) and then pass
-    # it to the following function.
+    # will load the queryset and then pass it to the following function.

     def filter_queryset(self, qs):
         # At this point, you can filter queryset based on self.request or other
         # settings (useful for limiting memory usage)
         return qs

+    # Then, the default serializer (typically a DRF ModelSerializer) should
-    # Then, the included PandasSerializer will serialize the queryset into a
+    # serialize each row in the queryset into a simple dict format.
+To
-    # simple list of dicts (using the DRF ModelSerializer).
-To customize
-    # which fields to include, subclass PandasSerializer and set the
+    # customize which fields to include, create a subclass of ModelSerializer
-    # appropriate ModelSerializer options.
-Then, set the serializer_class
-    # property on the view to your PandasSerializer subclass.
+    # and assign it to serializer_class on your view.

-    # Next, the PandasSerializer will load the ModelSerializer result into a
+    # Next, the included PandasSerializer will load the ModelSerializer result
-    # DataFrame and pass it to the following function on the view.
+    # into a DataFrame and pass it to the following function on the view.

     def transform_dataframe(self, dataframe):
         # Here you can transform the dataframe based on self.request
         # (useful for pivoting or computing statistics)
         return dataframe

+    # For more control over dataframe creation, subclass PandasSerializer and
+    # set pandas_serializer_class on the view.
+(Or set list_serializer_class
+    # on your ModelSerializer subclass' Meta class if you're using DRF 3).

     # Finally, the included Renderers will process the dataframe into one of
     # the output formats below.
 ```